moengage/cloud_alarms_checker/docs/REVIEWING.md

-Documentation is incredibly important to `MoEngage Cloud Alarms Checker`; it is a feature and differentiator for `MoEngage Cloud Alarms Checker`.
+Documentation is incredibly important to `Cloud Alarms Checker`; it is a feature and differentiator for `Cloud Alarms Checker`.
 Pull requests should not be merged without adequate documentation, nor should they be merged with "TODOs" opened for documentation.